Clean Vessel Act - Boat Pumpout Grants

 - A Grant agreement between the State of Michigan and marina will be signed reflecting 75% of the total costs assumed by the CVA grant and 25% of remaining costs assumed by marina

-- The application will be forwarded to the Department of Interior, U.S. Fish and Wildlife Service for acceptance.
+- The application will be forwarded to the Department of Interior, U.S. Fish and Wildlife Service for acceptance and grant approval.

 The annual deadline is September 15.
 Notification of approval will occur annually after the complete application form, grant agreement, pictures and quotes are received and forwarded to the U.S. Fish and Wildlife Service for approval.

 Grants are funded up to 75 percent of the eligible project cost with a 25 percent match provided by the marina.
 Grants are limited to the cost of a pumpout, holding tank, and minor installation costs, e.g., plumbing and electrical.

 The U.S. Sport Fish Restoration account of the Aquatic Resources Trust Fund, commonly known as the Wallop-Breaux Fund is the source of funding.
 The Michigan DNR has a limited amount of federal funds available for this program.
 We will continue to accept applications, but the ability to award new grants is dependent upon future federal funds.